Pedro-Zarate/Redsea-project.github.io/README.md

   <img src="https://i.imgur.com/iz9Z0Mt.png" >
   <img src="https://i.imgur.com/nfqZQC6.png">

-  <p> If you made it this far here a picture of what the reef tank looks like in person, Thanks for reading </p>
+  <p> If you made it this far here's a picture of what the reef tank looks like in person, Thanks for reading </p>
   <img src="https://i.imgur.com/KFL5EZ4.jpeg" >